Indonesia's Gojek, Tokopedia to merge as GoTo Group - WTMJ

 GoTo’s rival Grab also provides ride-hailing and on-demand services across eight countries in Southeast Asia, including Singapore, Malaysia, Indonesia and the Philippines, while internet firm Sea Limited has made a massive push into e-commerce in Asia with its Shopee e-commerce platform.

-Gojek was founded in 2010 by Nadiem Makarim as a call center for motorbike taxis, known as “Ojek” in Indonesia.
-It has since expanded to provide not just ride-hailing but also a variety of on-demand services, including food delivery.
+Gojek was founded in 2010 by Makarim as a call center for motorbike taxis, known as “Ojek” in Indonesia.
+It has since expanded to provide not just ride-hailing but also a variety of on-demand services, including food delivery and online payments.

-Makarim stepped down as CEO in October 2019 after taking on a ministerial position in the Indonesian government, and Soelistyo, together with Kevin Aluwi, were named co-CEOs.
+Makarim stepped down as CEO in October 2019 after joining the Indonesian cabinet, and Soelistyo, together with Kevin Aluwi, were named co-CEOs.

-Tokopedia was founded in 2009 by William Tanuwijaya and has expanded to become Indonesia’s largest e-commerce firm.
-It later expanded to provide financial services such as digital payments and lending services.
+Tokopedia was founded in 2009 by William Tanuwijaya.
+It has expanded to become Indonesia’s largest e-commerce firm and like its peers has added financial services such as digital payments and lending services.

-GoTo Group has over 11 million monthly active users, the companies said, with its business encompassing 2% of Indonesia’s GDP of over $1 trillion.
+GoTo Group has over 11 million monthly active users, the companies said, with its business encompassing 2% of Indonesia’s GDP of more than $1 trillion.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.